solliancenet/azure-databricks-dev-guide/architecture/azure-databricks-architecture.md

 ## High-level overview

 From a high level, the Azure Databricks service launches and manages Apache Spark clusters within your Azure subscription.
-Apache Spark clusters are groups of computers that are treated as a single computer and handle the execution of commands issues from notebooks.
+Apache Spark clusters are groups of computers that are treated as a single computer and handle the execution of commands issued from notebooks.
 Using a master-worker type architecture, clusters allow processing of data to be parallelized across many computers to improve scale and performance.
 They consist of a Spark Driver (master) and worker nodes.
 The `driver` node sends work to the `worker` nodes and instructs them to pull data from a specified data source.

 In Databricks, the notebook interface is the driver program.
 This driver program contains the main loop for the program and creates distributed datasets on the cluster, then applies operations (transformations & actions) to those datasets.
 Driver programs access Apache Spark through a `SparkSession` object regardless of deployment location.